-“ I was talking about my nightmares to my therapist and while in the middle of that while discussing one such nightmare I accidentally told him that I am a bisexual and out of nowhere he just slapped me and asked me to go away.
+“ I was talking about my nightmares to my therapist and while in the middle of that I accidentally told him that I am a bisexual and out of nowhere he just slapped me and asked me to go away.
 The incident did make me badly depressed, took a toll on my health and everything.
 I already have ADD and OCD and that’s what I was seeing the therapist for.
-So the depression just doubled from there and although now I have overcome it slightly it still keeps on running in my head.”
+So the depression just doubled from there and although now I have overcome it slightly it still keeps on running in my head.” – Vinay (Name changed)

-When it comes to mental health care, women in India too go through a terrible burrow of suggestions and treatment methods that are polluted by the snippets of patriarchy.
-Often times they place their trust in the person sitting in front for their credibility but get double-crossed.
-Reason could be the compromised inner mindsets that takes over the professional disposition of a care provider.
-Topics like sex, clothing or not wanting to live “by the rules” are often shunned and advised over by slutshaming, victim-blaming and forcing women to live their lives as regulated by the patriarchal system.
-Carelessness can also be observed in the treatments provided.
-Being told to look at the less fortunate lives to overcome depression or adding spirituality to overcome stress, are some of such ill treatments that are thrown just like paracetamols.
-A case narrating one such incident says:
+When it comes to mental health care, women in India go through a burrow of “suggestions” and treatment methods that are polluted by the system of patriarchy.
+They place their trust in the therapists sitting in front for their expertise and get double-crossed for having an “unusual outlook” of life.
+It happens when compromised mindsets take over the professional disposition of a care provider.
+Topics like sex, clothing or not wanting to live “by the rules” are often shunned and advised over by layers of slut-shaming, body-shaming, victim-blaming and forcing women to live their lives as regulated by “Indian values”.
+It ends up leveling up the depression one has already been caged in.

 “Gay people do not grow up in gay families.
 The vast majority of the time, they do not have any support around who they are.
 There is nothing comparable in the human experience.
 It is as if the gay child is the result of having an egg from outer space planted in the uterus of the mother.There is nothing comparable in the human experience.
 It is as if the gay child is the result of having an egg from outer space planted in the uterus of the mother”

-Feminist therapy first came into discussion in the 1960s.
-When women psychotherapists driving the feminist movement in the United States modified their protests against sexism being spewed towards women seeking therapy.
-In India it’s another salient necessity- to include feminism based therapy for women who have to conceal or fake the actual sources of their illness because of the fear of being suggested patriarchal norms.
+Similarly, Feminist therapy first came into discussion in the 1960s when women psychotherapists driving the feminist movement in the United States modified their protests against sexism being spewed towards women seeking help.
+In India it’s another salient necessity- to include feminism based therapy for women who have to conceal or fake the actual sources of their illness because of the fear of being suggested nothing but patriarchal norms.
 A blog by Laura.
-S. Brown, PhD will brief you how it all works.
+S. Brown PhD will brief you how it all works.